 Project Management Software

-While working at Motoza I helped develope their in-house management softare.
+While working at Motoza I was in charge of developing their in-house management software.

 Motoza is a digital marketing company in Austin, TX.
 They specialize in SEO and paid search and have not found a management software that fits their needs.
 So, they have started to develop their own in-house.